Capt. Eric Clingenpeel named Contracting CGO Of the Year

-U.S. Air Force Capt.
-Eric Clingenpeel, 19th Contracting Squadron acquisitions flight commander, stands in front of his squadron at Little Rock Air Force Base, Arkansas, Jan 20, 2025.
-Clingenpeel was named the 2025 Air Force Contracting Company Grade Officer of the Year.
-(U.S. Air Force photo by Senior Airman Julian Atkins)
+Capt.
+Eric Clingenpeel, 19th Contracting Squadron acquisitions flight commander, was recently named the 2025 Air Force Contracting Company Grade Officer of the Year.

+Clingenpeel learned of the honor unexpectedly while running on a track with his headphones in.
+A dictated text message from a former classmate congratulated him on the selection.

+“I didn’t know it was coming out that day,” Clingenpeel said.
+“That morning in our staff meeting, the word was that higher command was still working on it, so it could be any day—maybe next week, maybe the week after.”

 |Date Taken: